 Stop me if you've heard this before: nobody teaches English abroad for the money, right?
 Actually...wrong.
 Although teaching English overseas will never get you on a list of world billionaires, it can come with a reasonable salary.
 More and more college graduates are turning to teaching when they struggle to find jobs in their home countries, and they're managing to make a decent living -- anywhere from $500 a month to upwards of $4000 -- doing it.

 Keep in mind that high salaries are not always everything: weigh up the local cost of living and benefit packages to determine how much you'll be able to save during your teaching stint.
-How much do ESL teachers make?
-Anywhere from $500 a month to upwards of $4000.
-To hell with breaking even: read on for the countries where ESL teacher salaries are the highest.
+But anyways, to hell with breaking even: read on for the countries where ESL teacher salaries are the highest.

 1. United Arab Emirates (UAE)